Fort Hays: History

 A cholera epidemic struck the area late in the summer of 1867.
 Among the victims was Elizabeth Polly, a woman who had been ministering to the ill at the fort.
-Buried at the base of a nearby hill, she went on to become a figure in local folklore, the "Blue Light Lady", as people claimed to see her ghost in the area around the fort.
+Buried at the base of a nearby hill, she went on to become a figure in local folklore, the "Blue Light Lady," as people claimed to see her ghost in the area around the fort.

 Fort Hays became a key Army installation in the Indian Wars, serving as a base of operations for combat forces and a supply point for Fort Dodge and Camp Supply to the south.
 Maj.
 Gen. Philip Sheridan, supported by Lt.
 Col. George Custer and the 7th Cavalry Regiment, used it as his headquarters during his 1868-1869 campaign against the Cheyenne and the Kiowa.
 Both Buffalo Bill Cody and Wild Bill Hickok served as Army scouts at Fort Hays at points during this period.
 Custer and the 7th Cavalry continued to operate from the fort when Col. Nelson Miles assumed command in April 1869.
 Miles led the 5th Infantry Regiment, assigned to protect the railroad as its construction extended west into Colorado Territory.
 In 1871, Custer and the 7th Cavalry were reassigned to the South, and Miles and the 5th Infantry headquarters relocated to Fort Leavenworth.
 Throughout this period, elements of the 10th Cavalry Regiment, known as "Buffalo Soldiers", and the 38th Infantry Regiment were also stationed at the fort.

+On May 3, 1869, a gunfight broke out between soldiers of the 38th Infantry Regiment and civilians In Hays; 1 soldier of the 7th cavalry was dangerously wounded in the head and five civilians were wounded.

 The U.S. Army continued to use Fort Hays until June 1, 1889, finally closing and abandoning it November 8, 1889.
 The Kansas Legislature requested that the site be donated for use as a soldiers' home, but the U.S. Department of the Interior (DOI) subsequently assumed custody of the fort's land and buildings.
 In 1895, the Legislature again requested donation of the site to no avail, this time for educational and recreational purposes.
 Four years later, the DOI declared the fort's land open for settlement.
 On March 28, 1900, due to efforts by the Kansas congressional delegation, the U.S. Congress passed an act donating the Fort Hays reservation to the state of Kansas for use as an experiment station of the Kansas State Agricultural College and a branch of the Kansas State Normal School.
 In 1901, the Legislature established the experiment station and set aside land for the normal school.
 The school opened in June 1902 and eventually became Fort Hays State University.
 Kansas State University continues to operate the experiment station as an agricultural research center.